CrimsonMods/CrimsonClans/README.md

 # CrimsonClans
-`Server side only` expansion mod for the Clan system.
+`Server side only` extension mod for the Clan system.

 Features:
 - Limit Clans to X number of Castle Hearts